rogueassassin11/leumac/content.md

 ### About Leumac

 Leumac Technology Solutions is a company that provides IT support and services using cutting edge technologies.
 Our utmost objective is to bring satisfaction to all of our customers.
-Our customers are our driving force to continue with the business.
+Our customers are our driving force to continue in our business.

 ### The Leumac Way